FireHydrant announces $23M Series B to grow disaster management platform – TechCrunch

 “Obviously I believe that site reliability in general is going to be something that has an impact on the business no matter what.
 If it’s something as simple as your app not working or just being glitchy, people are going to get upset,” Ross said.

 As the pandemic ebbs and flows, Ross says that he has no intention of requiring folks to come into the office, and this is especially true since he has been hiring regardless of geography since the pandemic began.
 He has a small office in New York City, but nobody is required to go in.
-He is considering adding office hubs when the pandemic quiets down in Austin, Denver and San Diego.
+He is considering adding office hubs (when the pandemic quiets down) in Austin, Denver and San Diego.